OrienteerBAP/Orienteer-Guidebook/orienteer_user_interface.md

 * To add a widget, on the top right of the top widget, click ![](UI-adding-widgets.jpg).
 Choose and configure a widget and then click **Save**.
 * To configure widget, on its top right click **Actions**.

 Different kinds of pages allow for different sets of widgets.
-A list of documents allows you to add a pivot table.
+A list of documents allows you to add a pivot table, which can graphically represent data as a table, a chart etc.